umerrauf6/A-Scheduling-Algorithms-Simulator/docs/source/scheduling_algorithms.md

 ## Overview

-The scheduling algorithms covered are:
+The scheduling algorithms covered and to be implemented are:

 1. Earliest Deadline First (EDF) for Single-Node
 2. Latest Deadline First (LDF) for Single-Node